 - 1,000 Grade 2 Uncommon Crystal

 This will tier your Envoy up to Tier 7, which is the max.
 You will also need to level your ship up to level 35 in order to get the most bang for your proverbial buckage.
 This is an easy enough task.
 You can either: spend your Ship XP resource to level it up (if you run out, you can buy some using the in-game currency latinum.)
 OR, send your Envoy to level 20 or 21 hostile system to mine.
 Your ship will be attacked repeatedly, and you will end up spending some resources on repairs, but the amount is negligible considering you will be able to save your XP and save your latinum for other projects.
+You can now also gain ship XP from mining with your mining ship!
+Thanks, Scopely!

 Once your Envoy is level 35, scrap that puppy and collect your sweet sweet (approximate) rewards: